Table of Contents

 What Does Dog Acupuncture Treat?

-“The sky’s the limit when discussing the conditions acupuncture can treat,” says Michelle Chasse, DVM, certified Veterinary Medical Acupuncturist (cVMA), and Fear Free Certified Associate Veterinarian at IndeVets.
+“The sky’s the limit when discussing the conditions acupuncture can treat,” says Michelle Chasse, DVM, certified veterinary medical acupuncturist and Fear Free certified associate veterinarian at IndeVets.
 Some conditions acupuncture can help treat include the following.

-- Skin conditions and allergies: Acupuncture may help relieve conditions like allergic dermatitis and lick granulomas.
+- Skin conditions and allergies.
+Acupuncture may help relieve conditions like allergic dermatitis and lick granulomas (caused by excessive licking).

 How Often Should My Dog Receive Acupuncture?